Rishthegreat/Notes/School/WW2.md

 	- Very controverial and isolations viewed it as bringing US closer to war
 	- This is kind of like declaring economic war on Germany
 	- Germany begins to sink US ships
+		- Initially Hitler does not want to bring the US into the war, but now he does because US was helping the British